klaytn/caver-js/CONTRIBUTING.md

 - https://www.w3schools.com/js/js_conventions.asp
 - https://google.github.io/styleguide/jsguide.html

-caver-js uses eslint and prettier to prevent errors and to unify code format.
+caver-js uses eslint with prettier.
+The linting rules inherit from airbnb.

 If you have written code to contribute to caver-js, run the `npm run lint` script to see the results of linting.
 If there is an error in the result of linting, you must fix it.